gardener/gardener/docs/concepts/operator.md

 Gardener relies on extensions to provide various capabilities, such as supporting cloud providers.
 This controller automates the management of extensions by managing all necessary resources in the runtime and virtual garden clusters.

+Currently, this controller handles the following scenarios:
+- Admission controller deployment for the virtual garden cluster.
-Currently, this controller only supports the reconciliation of `ControllerDeployment` and `ControllerRegistration` resources in the virtual garden cluster.
+- `ControllerDeployment` and `ControllerRegistration` reconciliation in the virtual garden cluster.

 ### [`Gardenlet` Controller](../../pkg/operator/controller/gardenlet)